open-craft/opencraft/documentation/installation.md

 Vagrant uses [VirtualBox](https://www.virtualbox.org/) to create isolated virtual machines with the developer environment set up.
-To provision and configure the developer environment as needed Vagrant uses [Ansible](https://www.ansible.com/).
+To provision and configure the developer environment as needed, Vagrant uses [Ansible](https://www.ansible.com/).

 You will need to install all these tools before you can set up your development